 - Sunglasses (with UV filter and secure strap)

 - Hairdryer (optional)

 —Hairdryers are available at all accommodations, either in the room or at

-—Shampoo, conditioner and soap are provided at all our accommodations, with the exception of Bay Motel which provides only shampoo and soap.
+—Shampoo, conditioner and soap are provided at most of our accommodations, with the exception of Bay Motel and Southern Seas Hotel which provides only shampoo and soap.